 The 2018/19 season was our first venture into Step 4 for many years and once again we came close, finishing second behind Hayes & Yeading and missing out on promotion by losing the play-off final to Cheshunt.
 We reached the semi-final of the Velocity Trophy with impressive victories against sides higher up the footballing pyramid.

 We started the 2019/2020 season with a new stronger ambition and a number of new faces in the squad.
 It took slightly longer than planned to get things to gel and we needed to make a few changes to the set up.
 We are grateful to Mark Tallentire who stepped in as manager until we found an ideal replacement.

 In December 2019 we had the pleasure to announce the hugely experienced Bobby Wilkinson as permanent manager.
 Bobby wasted no time in building a very strong back room team and together they will hopefully rebuild on the platform that we started in 2016/17 and push the club forward to greater things in the coming seasons.

 Bracknell Town FC is an FA Charter Standard Community Club providing a high-quality football experience for anyone involved with the club.

-We provide top quality coaches to both boys and girls aged 6 and above.
-Our new facilities including the latest 3G pitch (due for completion early Nov 2016) will allow Bracknell Town to offer the highest standard of grassroots football to the local community.
+Along with our international academy we provide top quality coaches to both boys and girls aged 6 and above.
+Our new facilities including the latest staate-of-the-art 3G pitch) will allow Bracknell Town to offer the highest standard of football to the local community and international students.